Maryland State Offer In Compromise Summary & Details

 It is important to note that even if your OIC is accepted, the Comptroller can still attach a lien against your property.
 The tax lien serves to protect the Comptroller’s interests.
 Should the taxpayer timely make all payments under the OIC, the Comptroller will release all tax liens.

 If the taxpayer’s OIC gets denied, there may be other remedies available to such as a repayment plan.
 If you are unsure of your options, consult with an experienced Maryland tax professional.
 Above all, if you decide to pursue an Offer In Compromise with the State of Maryland, work with a licensed tax professional that has experience.
 Above all tax resolutions, applying for an OIC takes time, and it is one resolution whereby having a tax professional on your side can make a world of difference.
-To connect with a licensed tax professional experience with Maryland's Offer in Compromise, click here, or start your search below.
+At TaxCure, we have a large network of licensed tax professionals and only particular professionals have experience with Maryland OICs.
+Our algorithm has ranked the professionals that have the most experience with this type of solution, you can view top Maryland's Offer in Compromise professionals here, or start your search below.